Byongho96/TIL/JavaScript/02_JavaScript_Advanced.md

   ```
 * **Arrow Function**
   `this` in an arrow function indciates ==the static scope which is one step above.==
-  Unlike the basic functions, it is important for arrow functions where the function is declared.**(lexical scope, static scope)**
+  Unlike the basic functions, it is important for arrow functions where the function is declared.**(lexical scope)**
   ```javascript
   const myObj = {
     numbers: [1],